matthewfowles/matthewfowles.github.io/src/posts/Learnings from creating a Traversal Maze.md

 ## Removing D3 for optimisation

-D3 is a great library and I would definitely support using it if you have the need.
+[D3](http://d3js.org/) is a great library and I would definitely support using it if you have the need.
 In this case I do not feel we have the need.
-As this was to end up in my 404 page I wanted it to be a light as possible.
+As this was to end up in my [404](/404) page I wanted it to be as light as possible.
 I currently have it at 8KB.
-So I started to look into why it was using D3.
-The only D3 function in use where the timer function for creating an animation loop and some selector functions.
-For my use case it seeemed silly to import an entire library for such so I set about removing it.
+So I started to look into why it was using [D3](http://d3js.org/).
+The only [D3](http://d3js.org/) function in use was the timer function for creating an animation loop and a selector function.
+For my use case it seemed silly to import an entire library for such so I set about removing it.

 This part: